RUB-NDS/Gridcoin-Attacks/README.md

 Gridcoin-Attacks is an enhanced [Gridcoin-Research](https://github.com/gridcoin/Gridcoin-Research) client based on version 3.5.6.8 of the original Gridcoin-Research client.

-Note: Due to the high changes made on Gridcoin-Research it is not guaranteed, that the version still works.
+Note: Due to the high amount of updates Gridcoin-Research get's, it is not guaranteed, that the version still works.

 It contains various additional RPC functions and allows the user to reverse CPIDsv2 taken from the Blockchain.
 After a successfull reversion it is possible to steal the targets BOINC Credits to gain a illigetimately high Coin Reward without any BOINC contribution.